 9. Add salt as per taste and mix again.

-11. Cover the pan with a lid and let the beetroot cook on a low to medium-low flame.
+11. Cover the pan with a lid and let the beetroot cook on low to medium-low heat.

-12. In between do check and stir.
-If the water dries up, then you can add some water and then continue to cover and cook.
+12. Do check and stir, in between.
+If the water dries up, add some water and then continue to cover and cook.

 15. Mix very well.
-Switch off the flame and cover the pan.
+Switch off the heat and cover the pan.

-16. Serve the beetroot poriyal hot or warm as a side dish with sambar-rice or rasam-rice or even dal-rice.
-It can also be had with chapatis or plain paratha or bread.
+16. Serve the Beetroot Poriyal hot or warm as a side dish with sambar-rice, rasam-rice or even dal-rice.
+It can also be had with chapatis, plain paratha or bread.

 Ingredients